sudhir05/anztechchallenge/README.md

 To run test cases
 ----------------------------------------------
+- Two Test cases has been written.
     Run `npm test`

-To check for any none vulnerabilities
+- To check for any none vulnerabilities

     Run `npm audit`

 To build docker image
 ----------------------
-This API can be containerised using Dockerfile (Note : In order to run into local, docker setup should be present)
+- This API can be containerised using Dockerfile (Note : In order to run into local, docker setup should be present)

-Build docker image - `docker build  -t techanz .`
+- Build docker image - `docker build  -t techanz .`
-Run docker image - `docker run -d -p 3000:3000 techanz`
+- Run docker image - `docker run -d -p 3000:3000 techanz`

-Port 3000 will be opened and you can hit the service using url http://localhost:3000/version
+- Port 3000 will be opened and you can hit the service using url http://localhost:3000/version

 Build pipeline
 ----------------
-Build pipeline has been created using travis-ci.
+- Build pipeline has been created using travis-ci.
-Build will automatically start when any changes pushed in github.
+- Build will automatically start when any changes pushed in github.
-Build logs will display sonarQube code quality results and test case results.
+- Build logs will display sonarQube code quality results and test case results.
+- All the test cases passes.
+- Docker image will be build
-`.travis.yml` is having all the configuration.
+- `.travis.yml` is having all the configuration.
-`sonar-project.properties` is having repository details for scanning.
+- `sonar-project.properties` is having repository details for scanning.
+- SONAR_TOKEN has been added to the repository setting.
-Sample sonarQube report can be seen https://sonarcloud.io/dashboard?id=sudhir05_anztechchallenge
+- Sample sonarQube report can be seen https://sonarcloud.io/dashboard?id=sudhir05_anztechchallenge

 What could still be done
 ---------------------------------
+- Image could have been deployed to ECS/AKS/GKE or kubernetes cluster.
+- There is no security or vulnerability scanning on the image.